-Average Energy Usage Costs in Australia: Electricity and Gas Prices by State
+Average Electricity Bill in Australia: Cost of Electricity and Gas by State

 Knowing how your energy usage and costs compares to other Australian households can help you manage your electricity and gas to lower your energy bills.
 Discover how your households average electricity and gas costs compare to the rest of the country, as well as ways to be below average, by reading more below.